cooperwalbrun/terraform-manager/README.md

     * View a high-level Terraform version summary of selected workspaces
     * Bulk lock or unlock selected workspaces
     * Bulk update the Terraform version of selected workspaces
+    * Bulk update the working directory of selected workspaces

 ## Installation